akemin-dayo/simject/README.md

 1. Note: During the process, you will be asked by `sudo` to enter in your login password.
 Please note that it is normal for nothing to be displayed as you type your password.

-1. You also need to copy simulator version of [CydiaSubstrate.framework](https://cydia.saurik.com/api/latest/3) (in Cycript.lib folder, that you have to rename `libsubtrate.dylib` to `CydiaSubstrate` and have it inside the folder named `CydiaSubstrate.framework` as a framework) to `/Library/Frameworks` (create the directory if necessary) of your iOS simulator SDK root: usually in `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS <SDK-Version>.simruntime/Contents/Resources/RuntimeRoot`
+1. Download the simulator version of [CydiaSubstrate.framework](https://cydia.saurik.com/api/latest/3).
+Extract the zip file and head inside Cycript.lib, rename the file `libsubtrate.dylib` to `CydiaSubstrate` then have it inside the folder named `CydiaSubstrate.framework`).
+Copy this framework to `/Library/Developer/CoreSimulator/Profiles/Runtimes/iOS <SDK-Version>.simruntime/Contents/Resources/RuntimeRoot/Library/Frameworks` where `<SDK-Version>` is your target runtime version.
+If `/Library/Frameworks` doesn't exist, you can create it manually.

+1. Alternatively, you can obtain the framework ready to be copied this way (using `wget`): `cd ~/Downloads; wget -O cycript.zip https://cydia.saurik.com/api/latest/3; unzip cycript.zip -d cycript; mkdir -p CydiaSubstrate.framework; mv cycript/Cycript.lib/libsubstrate.dylib CydiaSubstrate.framework/CydiaSubstrate; rm -r cycript; rm cycript.zip`

+1. Select your Xcode directory (for example): `sudo xcode-select -s /Applications/Xcode.app`

 ### simject usage

 1. Place your dynamic libraries and accompanying property lists inside `/opt/simject` to load them in the iOS Simulator.
 Do not delete `simject.plist` or `simject.dylib`.

 1. Inside the `bin` subdirectory, you will find the `respring_simulator` command-line tool.
-Execute it to cause a booted iOS Simulator to respring and be able to load tweaks.
+Execute it to cause booted iOS Simulator(s) to respring and be able to load tweaks.

-1. You probably need to run `respring_simulator` every time the device reboots or if SpringBoard crashes.
+1. You might need to run `respring_simulator` every time the device reboots or if SpringBoard crashes.

-1. Note that you can respring multiple simulators too (check its usage), provided that the selected Xcode version is 9 or above.
+1. You can respring multiple simulators as well (check its usage), provided that the selected Xcode version is 9 or above.

 1. Happy developing!
 (And don't make SpringBoard cry *too* hard... it has feelings, too!
 Probably.)